murrayo/yaspe/README.md

 pretty_performance uses the sqlite database created  by `yaspe` to make charts that can combine metrics for vmstat, iostat and mgstat.
 For example, this is handy if you need to output charts for performance reports.

-There is also an option to output merged vmstat, iostat and mgstat as a csv file for you to work with in excel or other ways.
+There is also an option to output merged vmstat, iostat and mgstat as a csv file for you to work with in Excel or other ways.

 Formatting and chart creation is driven from two yml files, I have included samples;